eric-s-raymond/aicodeguide/README.md

 short, and there's an entire fascinating field of research and engineering, that dates back to 1950's when we used Lisp to generate code.
 Now we have LLMs as main engines to power code generation, and there's also some threads on neurosymbolic hybrid approaches starting to show up.
-And AI coding is also a
+AI coding is also a
-practice: if you're using Cursor and tab-tab-tab your way to get completions, you're "AI coding"; if you're full on using Cursor agent mode, you're also "AI coding".
+practice: if you're using Cursor and tab-tab-tab your way to get completions, you're "AI coding"; if you're full on using Cursor's agent mode, you're also "AI coding".
 In summary: it's any way to use an AI models to help you to generate code.
-Generally you have coders in this group.
+Generally you have people who already know how to code in this group.

 Vibe coding is AI coding cranked up :-) Here you don't care much about the code being generated, you just give a prompt and expect the AI to code everything for you.
-The term was creaetd by Karpathy in 2024 and it's getting pretty popular.
+The term was created by Karpathy in 2024 and it's getting pretty popular.
 IMHO it's helping to democratize coding for everyone that never thought about coding before!